iredmail/docs/en_US/integrations/active.directory.md

-* iRedAdmin-Pro doesn't work with Active Directory, so if you choose to authenticate mail users against Active Directory, you have to manage mail accounts with Active Directory management tools, don't buy iRedAdmin-Pro.
+* iRedAdmin-Pro doesn't work with Active Directory, so if you choose to authenticate mail users against Active Directory, you have to manage mail accounts with Active Directory management tools.

 * This tutorial has been verified on Windows 2000, 2003, 2008, 2012 server, if
   you tested it on other versions and works well, please let us know.